Mechanisms for belief elicitation without ground truth: Abstract

 \section{Abstract}

-This review article examines the challenge of eliciting truthful information from multiple individuals when such information cannot be verified against an objective truth, a problem known as ”information elicitation without verification” (IEWV).
-This article reviews over 25 mechanisms designed to incentivize truth-telling in such scenarios, and their effectiveness in empirical studies.
-The analysis finds that although many mechanisms theoretically ensure truthfulness as a Bayesian Nash Equilibrium, empirical evidence of such mechanisms working in practice is very limited and generally weak.
+This review article examines the challenge of eliciting truthful information from multiple individuals when such information cannot be verified, a problem known as \say{information elicitation without verification}.
+This article reviews over 25 mechanisms designed to incentivize truth-telling in such scenarios and their effectiveness in empirical studies.
+Although many mechanisms theoretically ensure truthfulness as a Bayesian Nash Equilibrium, empirical evidence regarding the effects of mechanisms on truth-telling is limited and generally weak.
 Consequently, more empirical research is needed to validate mechanisms.
-Given that many mechanisms are very complex and cannot be easily conveyed to research subjects, this review suggests that simpler, more intuitive mechanisms may be easier to test and apply.
+However, empirical validation is difficult because most mechanisms are very complex and cannot be easily conveyed to research subjects.
+This review suggests that simple and intuitive mechanisms may be easier to empirically test and apply.